-Lord Scudamore Academy

-This is our foundation and we adjust to the needs of our cohort on a day to day (minute by minute) basis!

-Characteristics

-of Effective

-Learning

-Characteristics of Effective Learning

-Playing and exploring:

-Children investigate and experience things, and 'have a go'.
-Children who actively participate in their own play develop a larger store of information and experiences to draw on which positively supports their learning

-Active learning:

-Children concentrate and keep on trying if they encounter difficulties.
-They are proud of their own achievements.
-For children to develop into self-regulating, lifelong learners they are required to take ownership, accept challenges and learn persistence.

-Creating and thinking critically:

-Children develop their own ideas and make links between these ideas.
-They think flexibly and rationally, drawing on previous experiences which help them to solve problems and reach conclusions.

-Unique Child:

-Every child is unique and has the potential to be resilient, capable, confident and self-assured.

-Positive Relationships:

-Over Arching Principles

-Children flourish with warm, strong and positive partnerships between all staff and parents and carers.
-This promotes independence across the EYFS curriculum.
+Lord Sci Jdamore Acade emy This is our foundation and we adjust to the nee eds of our cohort on a day to day (minute by minute e) basis!
+Characteristics of Effective Learning information and experien Active learning: Children concentrate and self-regulating, lifelong le Creating and thinking cr experience things, and aces to draw on which pos l keep on trying if they er earners they are required itically: on ideas and make links be 'have a go'.
+Children wh sitively supports their learn ncounter difficulties.
+They to take ownership, accept etween these ideas.
+They t is. ning are proud of their own a challenges and learn per chievemo Unique Child: Every child is unique and has the potential to be resilient, capable, confident and self Positive Relationships: Over Arching Principles Children flourish with warm, strong and positive partnerships between all staff and parents and carers.
+This pro EYFS curriculum.
 Children and practitioners are NOT alone - embrace each community.

-Enabling environments:

-Children learn and develop well in safe and secure environments where routines are established and where adults respond to their individual needs and passions and help them to build upon their learning over time.

-Learning and Development:

-Children develop and learn at different rates.
-We must be aware of children who need greater support than others.

-At Lord Scudamore Academy, we understand that children learn best when they are absorbed, interested and active.
-We understand that active learning involves other children, adults, objects, ideas, stimuli and events that aim to engage and involve children for sustained periods.
-We believe that Early Years education should be as practical as possible and therefore, we are proud that our EYFS setting has an underlying ethos of 'Learning through play'.
-Play is essential for children's development across all areas it builds on children's confidence as they learn to explore, to relate to others around them and develop relationships, set their own goals and solve problems.
-Children learn by leading their own play and by taking part in play which is guided by adults.'.
+Enabling environments: Children learn and develop well in safe and secure environments where routines are established and where a needs and passions and help them to build upon their learning over time.
+Learning and Development: Children develop and learn at different rates.
+We must be aware of children who need greater support than of At Lord Scudamore Academy, we understand that children learn best when they are absorbed, interested and learning involves other children, adults, objects, ideas, stimuli and events that aim to engage and involve of believe that Early Years education should be as practical as possible and therefore, we are proud that our EYF of 'Learning through play'.
+Play is essential for children's development across all areas it builds on children's control to relate to others around them and develop relationships, set their own goals and solve problems.
+Children learn by taking part in play which is guided by adults.'.
+EYFS Team We will ensure that all children learn and develop well and are kept healthy and safe at all times.
+1 wn play develop a larger store of ments.
+For children to develop into e.

-EYFS Team

-We will ensure that all children learn and develop well and are kept healthy and safe at all times.
+ving on previous experiences which

+f-assured.

+promotes independence across the

+adults respond to their individual

+others.

+active.
+We understand that active children for sustained periods.
+We 'FS setting has an underlying ethos confidence as they learn to explore, learn by leading their own play and

+Summer 1

+Summer 2